ucm-vista/ai-training/src/index.md

           </button>
         </div>
         <p><em>Tip:</em> for mobile push notifications, create the task on iOS/Android first so the app can request notification permissions.
 For more details, see the Tasks docs inside Settings → Notifications.</p>

+        <h4>Platform Availability</h4>
+        <p><strong>Scheduled Tasks are currently exclusive to ChatGPT.</strong> Neither Gemini nor Claude offer native scheduled/recurring prompts at this time.
+For similar automation, you'd need to use external tools like Zapier, n8n, or cron jobs with API calls to run prompts on a schedule.</p>

         <button type="button" class="close-section-btn" data-section="scheduled-tasks">Close Scheduled Tasks section</button>
       </div>
     </div>